milad665/AicesPllusOne/README.md

 Powered by **Gemini 2.5**, and exposed as a **Model Context Protocol (MCP)** server.

-(We also built a version with **Google's Agent Development Kit (ADK)**, which is included in this repo, but well ... it's still not what we wanted!
+(We also built a version with **Google's Agent Development Kit (ADK)**, which is included in this repo, but well ... we are still not so proud of it!
 So in case we should demo, we will demo the non-adk version)

 ## 🎪 The Pitch (Because Every Hackathon Needs One)